-Reference the existing policies, procedures, guidelines or other governing documents that address how internal investigations should be conducted.
+Reference the existing policies, procedures, guidelines or other governing documents that address how an internal investigation should be conducted.
 To the extent governing documents differ from the suggestions in this document, be sure to reconcile any differences, ensure authority for any changes and keep records of steps taken that go beyond the company's documented plans.